-Board-certified surgeon Dr. Paul G. Ruff IV perform rhinoplasty, also called a nose job, in Washington, D.C. to cosmetically reshape the nose and enhance the overall appearance of the face.
+Board-certified surgeons Dr. Paul G. Ruff IV and Dr. Praful Ramineni perform rhinoplasty, also called a nose job, in Washington, D.C. to cosmetically reshape the nose and enhance the overall appearance of the face.
 This procedure is also used for reconstructive reasons to correct injuries, birth defects, and breathing problems.
 It is the most common type of plastic surgery performed today.

-Dr. Ruff, and the staff at West End Plastic Surgery in Washington, D.C. are experts in rhinoplasty and will ensure that you have a safe and comfortable procedure and an outcome you are pleased with.
-To get started, request a consultation online to meet with Dr. Ruff, or call our office at (202) 785-4187 to schedule an appointment.
+Our surgeons are experts in rhinoplasty and will ensure that you have a safe and comfortable procedure and an outcome you are pleased with.
+To get started, request a consultation online, or call our office at (202) 785-4187 to schedule an appointment.

 Why Choose Rhinoplasty?

 Women and men choose rhinoplasty for a variety of reasons, which often include one or more of the following:

 - Reducing or increasing the size of the nose

 - Changing the shape of the tip or the bridge of the nose